saversux/dxapp-rest/README.md

 It is recommended to use a rest client like Insomnia. (https://insomnia.rest)

 ## Commands
-Use this commands with this URL: http://<server_ip>:8009/command?parameter1=...?parameter2=...
+Use this commands with this URL: http://<server_ip>:8009/command

-Commands with note "json body" require a json body with the expected parameters.
+Commands with parameters require a json body with the expected parameters.

 Optional parameters are *cursive*.